zinwalin/WatchTube/README.md

 Using uncompleted development build of v1.2.2

 ![](./demo/2.gif)
 > Note that this is a demonstration of the simulator.
 This is an unfinished build of 1.2.2.
 I thought I should share to new viewers of this readme what WatchTube can really do!
+Also, I recorded this in school on mobile hotspot, so some things take time to load.

 More demonstrations coming soon!